amyhuang95/LAN-Sharing-Service/README.md

 # LAN Sharing Service
-A local-area-network (LAN) sharing service that shares files and clipboards across different devices in local area network, essientially, it means transferring files directly between devices on the same network without going through the internet.
+A local-area-network (LAN) sharing service that shares files and clipboards across different devices in local area network with access level, essientially, it means transferring files directly between devices on the same network without going through the internet.

 ## CUJ